A closer look at women in the Syriac tradition

 This is not the first time that a woman is the first to receive the news and proclaim God’s plan of salvation.
 The Virgin Mary was the first to learn of God’s salvific plan by her conception of Jesus the Christ.
 Similarly, Mary Magdalene, a disciple of Jesus who had left everything during her life and used her own resources to assist our Lord on his ministry (Luke 8:1-3) is the first to receive the news of the Risen Lord.

 One of the most outstanding features of the early Syriac writers is their treatment of women.
-Unlike the Greek and Roman traditions, the early Syriac treatment of women accorded them great respect.
+The early Syriac treatment of women accorded them great respect.
 The Syriac fathers wanted to hear women.

 St Jacob of Serugh writes a poem praising St Ephrem for his inclusion of women in his hymns and in choirs.
 He writes